Liancohen0104/Liancohen0104/README.md

 ## About Me 🚀

-Software Engineer focused on backend development, automation, and AI-powered systems.
+Software Engineer focused on backend development, automation, and AI-powered systems.<br />
-Experienced in building scalable backend services, system integrations, and data-driven pipelines using Python, JavaScript, and SQL.
+Experienced in building scalable backend services, system integrations, and data-driven pipelines using Python, JavaScript, and SQL.<br />
 Hands-on experience integrating LLM-based services into production-ready architectures.

 ---